al-Nakba: the Palestinian "Catastrophe"

 books and videos

-This was a colonial movement arising in the European (Ashkenazi) Jewish population, proclaiming a right to "reclaim" their historic land although, according to a 2008 book by Israeli historian Shlomo Sand, The Invention of the Jewish People, the Ashkenazis were a non-Semitic people originating not in Palestine but in Kazaria, a culture in the Caucusus region south of Russia, who converted to Judaism in the 8th or 9th century CE and emigrated over time into Russia and Eastern Europe.
-Moreover, Sand explains further, the 70 CE Jewish rebellion in Palestine was crushed by the Romans, but the Jews were not expelled as the Jewish "mythistory" (as he calls it) claims.
-The Romans never expelled populations, Sand explains, and there is no historical evidence of such an event.
+The Invention of the Jewish People, the Ashkenazis were a non-Semitic people originating not in Palestine but in Kazaria, a culture in the Caucusus region south of Russia, who converted to Judaism in the 8th or 9th century CE and emigrated over time into Russia and Eastern Europe.
+Moreover, Sand explains further, the 70 CE Jewish rebellion in Palestine was crushed by the Romans, but the Jews were not expelled as Jewish "mythistory" (as he calls it) claims.
+The Romans never expelled populations, Sand says, and there is no historical evidence of such an event.

 Nor, Sand asserts, is there historical evidence of expulsion of the Jews from Egypt to support the Exodus mythistory.
 Canaan, to which they presumably escaped from Egypt, was in fact part of Egypt at the time.
 Progressive immigration over time in response to a variety of changing circumstances, yes.
 But massive expulsions, no.

-(upper left), the formative Zionist leader who headed the Jewish Agency during the British Mandate period following WWI, was aware of this deception, Sand says.
+David Ben-Gurion (upper left), the formative Zionist leader who headed the Jewish Agency during the British Mandate period following WWI, was aware of this deception, Sand says.
 Ben-Gurion was charged with responsibility to manage the Jewish community and cooperate with the British authorities.
 However, he was often suspected and occasionally accused of facilitating illegal Jewish immigration and terrorism.
 He was, in fact, an adamant Zionist and became the first Prime Minister of Israel.

 Colonial Zionism differed from other European colonial enterprises by its much more ambitious intentions: not to simply exploit the indigenous people and steal their resources, but to expel the indigenous people and move Jews onto the stolen land, an "ingathering of the exiles" for which they actively recruited Jews from the nearby Arab world and elsewhere.
 Ben-Gurion succinctly stated the Zionist agenda in 1937, well before its 1948 eruption: "We must expel the Arabs and take their places."
 While Ben-Gurion had initially felt that co-existence with Palestinian Arabs might be possible, his hard-line rival in the Zionist movement, Vladimir Zabotinsky, asserted that co-existence would be impossible and that the Arab population would need to be excluded behind an "Iron Wall."
-This is essentially the viewpoint that has dominated the Zionist project.
+This essential viewpoint has dominated the Zionist project.

 Some 3/4 million Palestinians were ethnically cleansed in 1948 in the wake of 33 massacres and "ingathering" Jews were given the homes and properties of dispossessed Palestinians.
 These Palestinians who fled or were expelled during